 To enable remote pairing through the Button Manager, make sure the Base Unit has at least firmware version 1.6, that remote pairing is enabled and a password has been set up on the Base Unit.

-See [KB7585] for instructions on how to enable remote pairing and to set a remote pairing password.
+See How to enable remote Button pairing with the Button Manager and set a remote pairing password for instructions on how to enable remote pairing and to set a remote pairing password.

 Note that to remotely pair the Button with the Button Manager, a direct network connection is required with the Base Unit.
 This requires the Base Unit to be on the network and the correct ports to be opened in order for your Windows PC to be able to reach the Base Unit.
 All information on the required network configuration can be found in the ClickShare Network Deployment white paper.